Victorpraiz/Victorpraiz/README.md

 I recently began my career as a software engineer with Decagon.
 This entire journey began because I've always had a knack for technology.
-Prior to that, I was deeply engaged in content creation, often posting informative and interactive videos on YouTube, Instagram, and Tiktok.
+Prior to that, I was deeply engaged in content creation :camera_flash:, often posting informative and interactive videos on YouTube, Instagram, and Tiktok.

 I'll always have a special spot for design as a professional Graphic Designer.
 I'm most productive in the space between development and design.